 An online course to support and develop knowledge and understanding of the role of equality and diversity work within Further Education.

-This course was written and developed by Claire, Vicky and Chloë, working alongside Kathryn James, Education Consultant and Director at KJ Consulting Solutions Ltd on behalf of the Education and Training Foundation.
+This course was written and developed by Vicky, Chloë, Claire and Jo working alongside Kathryn James (Education Consultant and Director at KJ Consulting Solutions Ltd) on behalf of the Education and Training Foundation.

-This freely available course accessible on the FutureLearn platform, aims to support practitioners to develop their knowledge and understanding of the role of equality and diversity work within Further Education.
+This freely available course is accessible on the FutureLearn platform (click the ‘Access Resources’ link below), aims to support practitioners to develop their knowledge and understanding of the role of equality and diversity work within Further Education.
 Specifically in relation to our legal duties and responsibilities and also regarding how and why embedding inclusive practices enriches our work with learners.
 This course is for everybody who works in the FE sector, whether you are working directly with learners or not.
 This is because promoting equality, diversity and inclusion benefits everyone in an organisation, particularly when working together collaboratively, and is part of the FE sector’s role in creating a fairer society.

 The objectives of the course for participants, is to develop the knowledge and confidence to:

 - Create spaces within your role that support and encourage respectful discussion with colleagues and learners regarding equality, diversity and inclusion, helping learners to understand and appreciate others, value diversity and share their own ideas and insights

 - Explain why it is essential to actively challenge prejudices and discriminatory views and attitudes within our educational spaces, and feel equipped with the terminology, language and legal understanding to take meaningful action where appropriate

 - Share your understanding of equality legislation and the 9 protected characteristics, its specific implications for your role in FE and post-16 learning and the overarching responsibilities of your organisation